spaceml-org/floodmapper/tutorial/01_INTRODUCTION.md

     <img src="https://raw.githubusercontent.com/spaceml-org/floodmapper/cormac_devel/tutorial/documents/Trillium_Flooding_Research.png" alt="Trillium Research" width="70%">
 </p>

-Trillium has been conducting research into flooding since 2019 as part of the [FDL USA](https://frontierdevelopmentlab.org/) and [FDL Europe](https://fdleurope.org/) programs.
-The ML4Floods Toolbox started life in 2019 as a pipeline to support the generation of a flood-segmentation model that could be run onboard a satellite.
-However, the UK Space Agency (UKSA) saw the potential for that pipeline to become a useful stand-alone tool.
-In 2020, with support from the UKSA, Trillum re-engineered the pipeline into a fully-fledged open toolbox - called ML4Floods - to democratize ML-assisted flood-mapping and model development.
+Trillium has been conducting research into flooding since 2019, as part of the [FDL USA](https://frontierdevelopmentlab.org/) and [FDL Europe](https://fdleurope.org/) programs.
+The ML4Floods Toolbox started life as a pipeline to support the generation of a flood-segmentation model that could be run onboard a satellite.
+However, the UK Space Agency (UKSA) saw the potential for that pipeline to become useful as a stand-alone tool.
+In 2020, with support from the UKSA, Trillum re-engineered the pipeline into a fully-fledged open toolbox, with the aim of democratizing ML-assisted flood-mapping research..

 A brief history of ML4Floods and an illustrated outline of the system is available in the following slide deck: